 This takes you to Weisport where the trail continues across the bridge.
 At the end of the bridge the trail turns right and zig zags down.
 At the bottom you turn right to go under the bridge and continue toward Bristol.
 Alternately you can turn left and follow a short spur to the town of Lehighton.

-South of Northampton there is a gap in the trail before it picks up again in Allentown.
+the trail before it picks up again in Allentown.
 The trail traverses the Lehigh Valley to Easton.
 Easton is the location of the confluence of the Lehigh and Delaware Rivers.
 It is also the location of Hugh Moore Park.
 This is the headquarters for the heritage corridor and the Canal Museum.
 Another trail of note in Easton is the Karl Stirner Arts Trail.
 This trail features sculptures and other art.
 It is short for cycling but worth a visit.
 From Easton the D&L Trail continues along the Delaware Canal to Bristol, PA.

 This section passes the historic Washington's Crossing (as in George Washington crossing the Delaware).
 The Delaware and Raritian Canal State Park Trail is on the other side of the Delaware river in this area.
 Several bridges in the area allow for some nice loop rides.